Azure/azure-sdk-for-net/sdk/extensions/wcf/Microsoft.WCF.Azure.StorageQueues/README.md

-# WCF Azure Queue Storage client library
+# WCF Azure Queue Storage client library for .NET

 WCF Azure Queue Storage client is the client side library that will enable WCF clients to be able to send requests to a CoreWCF service which uses Azure Queue Storage as a transport.